 After registering with Campus France, students are required to apply for a long-stay student visa equivalent to a residence permit (VLS-TS).
 This type of visa allows students to study in France for a period of four months to a year.
 Begin this process as soon as possible so you do not risk delaying the arrival of your visa.
 Getting to your visa appointment may also require traveling long distances, so it is imperative that you plan ahead.
 Campus France recommends starting the process at least two months before you need to leave for France.
 Priority is given to students who start the process early.

-You will need to first complete the France-Visas application.
-Visit the France-Visas platform, register for an account, and complete the full application immediately after completing the Campus France application process.
-Please be sure to complete the application carefully, with precise dates of arrival in and departure from France.
+To apply for your visa, you should visit the France-Visas platform, register for an account, and complete the full application immediately after completing the Campus France application process.
+Please be sure to complete the application carefully with precise dates of arrival and departure from France.
 Follow this step-by-step guide carefully when completing the application.

 Upon completion of the application, students will be provided with a list detailing the required supplementary documents to gather and bring along to their visa appointment.
 Follow this list closely as required documents may vary depending on the Visa Application Center visited.